idealo/php-rdkafka-ffi/docs/usage/producer.md

 !!!
 Warning

-    Always call `flush` after producing messages to not loose messages on shutdown that are still queued up within librdkafka memory and not yet delivered to a broker.
+    Always call `flush` after producing messages to not lose messages on shutdown that are still queued up within librdkafka memory and not yet delivered to a broker.

 ## Flush on shutdown